9 things gynecologists wish they could tell you about your period

-Even the most woke women are plagued by misinformation about their periods.
-We blame the fact that society still stigmatizes our menstrual cycles, even insisting that women hide our tampons on the way to the bathroom so no one has to think about our natural body functions.
-So we gather a lot of knowledge about periods on our own and from women we trust, which is why there are still some things we may not know and that gynecologists wish they could tell you about your period.
+Even the most woke folks are plagued by misinformation about their periods.
+We blame the fact that society still stigmatizes our menstrual cycles, even insisting that we hide our tampons on the way to the bathroom so no one has to think about our natural bodily functions.
+Ultimately, we gather a lot of knowledge about periods on our own and from people we trust, which is why there are still some things we may not know and that gynecologists wish they could tell us about our periods.

 1You shouldn’t just deal with pain.

 Period cramps and mild discomfort are something we all have to learn to deal with during our periods.
-But as women, we all also have to start learning to speak up when we’re in pain when we don’t have to be.
+But we also have to start learning to speak up when we’re in pain—and shouldn’t be.
 Dr. Antoinette Nguyen, an obstetrician/gynecologist and family planning specialist in Chapel Hill, North Carolina, tells HelloGiggles, “If your periods are very painful and the pain is not controlled by over-the-counter medications such as ibuprofen,” you should go see your doctor.

 2You can get pregnant on your period.

 Dr. Mark Trolice of the IVF Center in Orlando, Florida explains to HG that it is possible to get pregnant on your period.
 He says that the only time conceiving during your period is impossible is if “a woman has clockwork regular menstrual cycles; irregular cycles can result in misinterpretation of when and if you are ovulating.
 Also, spotting at the time of ovulation can be normal, therefore intercourse at this time can potentially result in a pregnancy.”
 So if you don’t want to get preggo, use protection during period sex if you’re not on birth control.

 3Whatever you use is your choice.